n2iw/cat-relay/README.md

 ### 1. Match the ports

 Make sure "SDR Port" matches the port number in SDR++'s "Rigctl Server" panel.
-Port number for SDRconnect is not configurable, please leave it as 5454.
+Port number for SDRconnect is fixed to 5454 and not configurable (limitation of SDRconnect)

 ![SDR++ settings](resources/SDR++-settings.png "SDR++ settings")

 Make sure "CAT Port" matches the port number in your radio control software.